 Socioeconomic predictors of forest cover at the Commune level

 Initial within-set model selection resulted in a final candidate set with 10 models and 13 unique variables (Table S19).
 There was a single top model according to AIC (m1), with all other models having delta AIC values of more than 18 (Table S19).
 The top model only had one non-control variable - population density (Table 2).
 The random effects term with the highest variance was Commune (10.45 [SD = 3.23], 60% of the total random effect variance), followed by Province (6.77 [SD = 2.60], 39% of the total random effect variance, Table 2).
 The variance explained by year at both the commune and province level was low (0.005 [SD = 0.068] and 0.0005 [SD = 0.022] respectively), contributing approximately 1% of the total random effect variance (Table 2).
 The marginal R2 (fixed effects only) was 0.78 (78%), and the conditional R2 (fixed and random effects) was >0.99.
-The largest positive effect was from mean elevation (rate ratio = 2.861, Table 2) which relates to 0.6 forest pixels (0.06 km2) predicted within an “average” commune (i.e., all other fixed and random effects set to their mean) when mean elevation is at the minimum within the country.
+The largest positive effect was from mean elevation (rate ratio = 2.861, Table 2) which relates to 0.6 forest pixels (0.06 km2) predicted within an average commune (i.e., all other fixed and random effects set to their mean) when mean elevation is at the minimum within the country.
 When the mean elevation is at the maximum found within the country (and all other terms are set to their mean), the number of forest pixels predicted is 13,380 (1,204 km2).
 This highlights that higher elevation areas of Cambodia are much more likely to be forested than lower elevation areas.
-The strongest negative effect was from population density (rate ratio = 0.001, Table 2) which relates to approximately 1.5 predicted forest pixels (0.14 km2) at the minimum value of population density found within the country, contrasting with a prediction of effectively zero (2.22 × 10-16) forest pixels at the highest value of population density within the country.
+The strongest negative effect was from population density (rate ratio = 0.001, Table 2) which relates to approximately 1.5 predicted forest pixels (0.14 km2) at the minimum value of population density found within the country, contrasting with a prediction of effectively zero forest pixels at the highest value of population density within the country.
 All other model terms, excluding the presence of ELCs, had positive effects on forest cover (Table 2).
 These effects suggest that remote communes (large distances to provincial capitals) that are centrally located within the country (far away from international borders) are predicted to have high forest cover.

 The results from the final commune-level model must, however, be viewed with extreme caution because model validation revealed some serious underlying issues.
 As is suggested by the variance associated with the commune-level random effect term, there was extreme variation between communes for all variables (predictors and response, Figure 2).
 This between-group variance results in the model being unsuitable for generalised (i.e., ‘global’) predictions (Figure 2).
 Intercept and slope estimates between communes, even within the same province, varied hugely (Figure 3), and this issue was highlighted in diagnostic plots where we see that the assumption of normality of deviations of the conditional means of the random effects (for commune) from the global intercept is violated (Figure S6).
 Furthermore, the model residuals displayed heteroskedasticity, with the model predicting particularly poorly for lower values of the response (Figure S7).
 Therefore, drawing general inferences about the relationships between forest cover and socioeconomics at the country level using this model is inappropriate.